hyperspy/hyperspy/doc/user_guide/big_data.rst

 The default signal navigator is the sum of the signal across all signal dimensions and all but 1 or 2 navigation dimensions.
 If the dataset is large, this can take a significant amount of time to perform with every plot.
-By default, the sum is taken on a single chunk of the signal space, in order to avoid to compute the navigator for the whole dataset.
-In the following example, the signal space is divided in 25 chunks (5 along on each axis), and therefore computing the navigation will only be perfomed over a small part of the whole dataset.
+By default, a navigator is computed with minimally required approach to obtain a good signal-to-noise ratio image: the sum is taken on a single chunk of the signal space, in order to avoid to compute the navigator for the whole dataset.
+In the following example, the signal space is divided in 25 chunks (5 along on each axis), and therefore computing the navigation will only be perfomed over a small small sbset of the whole dataset by taking the sum on only 1 chunk out of 25:

 .. code-block:: python